LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.??.?
+*Released*: ??
+June 2025
+- QueryModel: add isQueryInfoLoaded
+- withQueryModels: be more defensive when loading rows and total count

 ### version 6.44.3
 *Released*: 28 May 2025
 - Issue 52925: App export to csv/tsv ignores filter with column containing double quote